Public housing in Singapore: Homelessness in Singapore

-Physical organisation
+Physical organization

 Singapore's public housing is constructed within new towns, which are intended to function as independent communities.
 These new towns are planned on the basis of zoning of land for multiple uses, and house up to 300,000 residents.
 Each new town is divided into neighbourhoods, which are further subdivided into precincts.
 Each precinct has about 400 to 800 flats within seven or eight housing blocks.
 Up to half of the land area in the new towns is set aside for amenities, which are provided on levels ranging from the town centre to the individual housing block and, according to certain guidelines, allowing facilities to be located near residents.
 Different flat types are spread out across new towns to prevent the concentration of people of a certain income group in any area.

 The first new town in Singapore, Queenstown, was developed by the SIT in the 1950s, and the development of new towns was continued by the HDB from the mid-1960s.
 New towns were planned following a prototype new town model from the early 1970s, and the new towns built in the 1970s comprised a town centre and several neighbourhoods, the latter of which were differentiated by different road numbering systems and housing block paint schemes.
 New towns built from the late 1970s adopted a "checkerboard model", with residential and non-residential areas alternated throughout the town, and showed increased variance in design and layout, in an attempt by the HDB to give each new town a unique identity.

 In the late 1990s, under a revised new town model, newly built new towns comprised densely built developments integrating both public housing and amenities.
 Subsequently, in the 2000s and 2010s, new towns were built with the aid of computer models, incorporated new technologies and monitoring systems, and had layouts inspired by the environment of the areas in which they were built.